Asymptotics of entries of products of nonnegative 2-by-2 matrices: Introduction

 \section{Introduction}

 In applications, it is usually important to evaluate the entries of the product of nonnegative matrices.
-For example, the mean matrix of the number of individuals alive at the $n$-th generation of a multitype branching process in random or varying environments are indeed the product nonnegative matrices \cite{jon,va,wy}, the escape probability of the random walk in random or varying environments from an interval can be written in terms of products nonnegative matrices \cite{br,hs20}, and Bernoulli convolutions and Gibbs properties of linearly representable measures are also closely related to product of nonnegative matrices \cite{ot}.
-We mention that though the product of matrices has been extensively studied in the literature, see \cite{co,dl,fs,hj,235,jon,ot} and references therein, no computable estimate of the entries of product of matrices can be found except the one in \cite{hs20}.
+For example, the mean matrix of the number of individuals alive at the $n$-th generation of a multitype branching process in random or varying environments is indeed the product nonnegative matrices \cite{jon,va,wy}, the escape probability of the random walk in random or varying environments from an interval can be written in terms of products nonnegative matrices \cite{br,hs20}, and Bernoulli convolutions and Gibbs properties of linearly representable measures are also closely related to product of nonnegative matrices \cite{ot}.
+We mention that though the product of matrices has been extensively studied, see \cite{co,dl,fs,hj,235,jon,ot} and references therein, few computable estimate of the entries of product of matrices can be found in the literature.

 In this paper, we consider the product of 2-by-2 nonnegative matrices.
 In \cite{hs20}, it has been shown that up to a multiplication of certain constants, entries of the product of nonnegative 2-by-2 matrices are asymptotically the same as the product of spectral radii of those matrices, however some strong conditions which are far from natural are required.
 Instead of the spectral radii of the matrices used in \cite{hs20}, under mild condition, we will show in this paper that in some uniform way, entries of the product of nonnegative 2-by-2 matrices are asymptotically the same as the products of the tails of a continued fraction which is related to those matrices.